JamesSkemp/words/content/post/referring-to-javascript-documentation-in-visual-studio-via-reference.md

 +++
-title = "Referring to JavaScript documentation in Visual Studio via reference" summary = "How to add a reference to a VSDOC file within Visual Studio for improved Intellisense." draft = false comments = true date = "2010-07-03T13:32:00-05:00"
+title = "Referring to JavaScript documentation in Visual Studio via reference" description = "How to add a reference to a VSDOC file within Visual Studio for improved Intellisense." draft = false comments = true date = "2010-07-03T13:32:00-05:00"